sridhar2k/IPL-Dashboard/README.md

 # IPL-Dashboard
 The Tableau Dasboard captures Batsman and Bowlers stats.
+To view the Tableau Dashboard in the server - https://public.tableau.com/app/profile/sridhar6026#!/

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 The Batsman Analysis Dashboard shows several key stats of a Batsman.